-The Area 51m R2 is well above many people’s budgets, but the R1 is still available.
+The Area 51m R2 is at the high end of most budgets, but the R1 is still available.
 It’s equipped with 9th-gen Intel hardware and up to an Nvidia GeForce RTX 2080 GPU.
 One of the biggest draws to the Area 51m R1 is the retail price starts at half the cost of the R2.

 2. Alienware m15

 If the Area 51m is out of your budget — honestly, it’s out of ours too — you might be more at home with the m15 line.
 It’s the smallest and most portable of the three devices, measuring in with a 15.6-inch display and weighing just 4.65 lbs.

 With half of the weight, you might worry that the m15 packs half of the power, but you’d be wrong.
 The latest R3 model is equipped with an Intel Core i7 chip and AMD Radeon RX 5500M graphics, but both can be boosted.
 You also get up to 32GB of RAM and 4TB of SSD space along with 512GB of HDD storage if you choose the top-end configuration.

 Alienware’s Cryo-Tech cooling system keeps the m15 cool under pressure, so you can game or stream as hard as you want to.

 If you’re looking to save a bit of cash, the R3 configuration is also available.
 It comes battle-ready with 10th-gen Intel hardware, and you can choose up to a Core i7.
 Alienware pairs the powerful CPU with Nvidia GeForce RTX 2070 Super graphics.